mobify/mobify-code-style/css-comments/Readme.md

 // ### Heading Level 3 and beyond
 ```

-All headings should be written with ordinary (title case)[http://www.titlecase.com/].
+All headings should be written with ordinary [title case](http://www.titlecase.com/).

 For line spacing before and after headings, follow these rules: